JohnCoene/coronavirus/docs/prod.md

 You can then visit `http://my.server.ip:3838/coronavirus`, you can change the port in the `/etc/shiny-server/shiny-server.conf` file, change it to `80` to have your app at `http://my.server.ip/coronavirus`.

+Note that it's always a good idea to recrawl the data with `crawl_coronavirus` after reinstalling the package, in the event it requires changes database-side.

+That is the dashboard set up and running, go to the [data](data.md) section to see how to create a cronjob to automatically update the data.

 Open an issue if you have problems deploying, I'm more than happy helping.

-That is the dashboard setup and running, go to the [data](data.md) section to see how to create a cronjob to automatically update the data.